jacobbieker/goes-gpm-weather-forecasting/README.md

 To recreate that preprocessing, the following steps should be followed:

-1. Your Planetary Computer API key should be set as an environment variable `PC_SDK_SUBSCRIPTION_KEY`, either through the `.env` file or directly.
+1. Your Planetary Computer API key should be set as an environment variable `PC_SDK_SUBSCRIPTION_KEY`.
 2. Run the following command:
 3.
 ```bash